-We’re spoiled in Seattle, awash in food options that hail from every corner of the Asian continent; a city that seemingly has a teriyaki joint on every corner.
+We’re spoiled in Seattle, awash in food options derived from every corner of the Asian continent; a city that seemingly has a teriyaki joint on every corner.

 This is food that’s meant to be shared and typically comes all at once, rather than in courses, though usually, everyone gets their own bap, or rice.
 Our family’s go-to Shoreline spot serves its bap in little individual metal bowls with lids, which the kids love.

 See the accompanying glossary (below) for some kid-pleasing dishes to try.
-And even if you don’t plan to cook Korean at home, Lee’s book is worth reading for her personal stories and cultural nuggets that are interspersed among the recipes.
-Another Korean cooking star, Maangchi (dubbed “YouTube’s Korean Julia Child” by The New York Times), has a cookbook out in addition to her popular YouTube shows, which share insights into dishes.
+And even if you don’t plan to cook Korean food at home, Lee’s book is worth reading for her personal stories and cultural nuggets that are interspersed among the recipes.
+Another Korean cooking star, Maangchi (once dubbed “YouTube’s Korean Julia Child” by The New York Times), has published two essential cookbooks in addition to producing her wildly popular YouTube channel.

 This self-described “fast casual” restaurant, with about 10 tables, is like the Chipotle of bi bim bap.
-The food is filling, cheap and arrives quickly (good for impatient tots).
+The food is filling, affordable and arrives quickly (good for impatient tots).
 Choose white, brown or multigrain rice, pick your protein and you’re off.
-Plus, it offers a few other kid-friendly staples, such as japchae, mandu and the decidedly nontraditional Korean tacos.
+Plus, it offers a few other kid-friendly staples, such as japchae (stir-fried glass noodles with vegetables) and pot stickers.

-A good all-around dinner spot (Saturday is the only day it’s open for lunch), Kimchi House has a relatively small menu: Don’t expect a wide array of banchan served in the traditional style.
-If your kids still refuse to try kimchi, your secret weapon is its kimchi fries (cheese, sour cream, kimchi and mayo made with Korean red chili paste).
-Or kimchi fried rice, or its non-spicy water kimchi.
+A good all-around dinner spot, Kimchi House has a relatively small menu: Don’t expect a wide array of banchan served in the traditional style.
+If your kids still refuse to try kimchi, your secret weapon is its kimchi fries (cheese, sour cream, kimchi and mayo made with Korean red chili paste) or the kimchi fried rice.
 And there is lots of kimchi to take home, too.
 Try the tasty soondubu as well.

 KFC is not just Colonel Sanders’ purview.
-Korean-fried chicken is addictive, especially Stone Korean’s marinated, sweet-and-spicy version dish done well.
-(Note: While the order runs $18 or higher, it feeds at least two.)
+Korean-fried chicken is addictive, especially Stone Korean’s marinated, sweet-and-spicy version.
+(Note: While the order costs around $30, it feeds at least two.)
 You can also order non-spicy KFC.
-While you’re there, try the Korean cold noodles, naengmyeon (akin to Japanese soba), made from arrowroot.
+While you’re there, try the Korean cold noodles, chik-naeng-myun (akin to Japanese soba), made from arrowroot.
 Comfy booths abound.
+Hours vary by location, so visit the website for details.

 My family’s go-to spot is tucked into one of the seemingly endless Aurora Avenue strip malls.
 Don’t miss the great, fresh banchan and, if you can handle heat, try the spicy baby octopus.
 The kids like to threaten to press the tableside button that summons a server.
 Be warned: The large TV near the kitchen is usually on and tuned (appropriately) to a Korean-language channel.
 If you have a big group, nab a table in one of the private rooms, which feature traditional low tables (ditch your shoes at the door).

 The straightforward name says it all: Soup’s on, perfect for a chilly damp day.
 (The restaurant name is the English translation of the cloudy, slow-cooked beef soup sul lung tang.)
-Add some green onions, chiles, salt and kimchi to taste.
-If the kids shy away from the beef soup, order the spot-on mandu soup.
+Add some green onions, chilis, salt and kimchi to taste.
+If the kids shy away from the beef soup, order the spot-on mandu-guk soup (dumpling soup).
 The menu is smaller than those of many Korean places, but it’s solid.
-Pot stickers and the seafood pancake are super yummy.
 The dark-wood restaurant is cozy, with loads of booths.
 The kids will like the purple-hued rice.

 Know your Korean